 When you schedule a chunk of time to work on a single project, problem, or task, you bring all of your mental resources to bear on one thing rather than spreading your attention thin across several tasks.
-The more you “single task”, the more you build the mental muscles required for deep work and the easier its becomes to stay focused.
+The more you “single task”, the more you build the mental muscles required for deep work, and the easier it becomes to stay focused.

 Learn more about Newport’s approach to meaningful productivity and how to incorporate more focus into your life with The Complete Guide to Deep Work.

 It helps you knock out “shallow work” more efficiently